brahim-cherifi/Venus-Foundry-Minter/README.md

 # Venus Protocol Minter Contract

-A complete implementation of a Venus Protocol minting and redeeming contract based on the provided ABI.
+A complete implementation of a Venus Protocol minting and redeeming contract.

 ## 🏗️ Contract Overview